Fund HOA Reserves: How to Fund a Condominium or Townhome

 Prioritization of Projects

 Focus on what matters most.
-Significant projects should be fully funded where the community’s most critical assets are protected first.
+Significant projects should be accomplished in a timely basis, not deferred.

 Inflation & Interest Adjustment